Paul Pike

-Paul Pike is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2021 provincial election.
+Paul A. Pike (Born August 7, 1956) is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2021 provincial election.
 He represents the electoral district of Burin-Grand Bank as a member of the Liberal Party of Newfoundland and Labrador.
+On June 14, 2023, he was appointed Minister of Children, Seniors and Social Development.
+On May 9, 2025, he was appointed Minister of Municipal Affairs and Community Engagement Registrar General.

 Prior to entering provincial politics, Pike was a teacher and the mayor of St. Lawrence.

+Pike was re-elected in the 2025 Newfoundland and Labrador general election.